Callagheen Windfarm Repowering - ScottishPower Renewables

 Early consultation is key to the way SPR develops projects, and throughout the development process SPR seek to ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of project progress.

-We intend to host Public Information Days (PIDs) within the local community administrative areas.
+We intend to host the first of a number of Public Information Days (PIDs) within the local community administrative areas shortly.
 Further details on dates, times and locations will be shared in due course.

 Consultation feedback combined with findings from environmental surveys and technical studies is vital in shaping the design of the proposed development submitted to the local planning authority in Northern Ireland.